Is Grain Free Food Good for Dogs? A Veterinarian’s Advice

-While food allergies are common in pets, grains are not the most common allergen found in pet food.
-In fact, protein (beef and chicken being the most common), as well as diary, are the most common causes of food allergies in pets.
-There are some cases of corn allergies, however, those are uncommon.
-Speak with your veterinarian if you believe your pet has a grain allergy.
-Your veterinarian will perform a thorough physical examination and assess if a grain-free pet food diet is appropriate.
-A food trial with a grain-free pet food may be necessary to determine whether the food is beneficial for your dog.
+While food allergies are common in dogs, grains are not the most common allergen found in pet food.
+In fact, protein (beef and chicken being the most common), as well as dairy, are the most common causes of food allergies in pets.
+There are some cases of corn allergies; however, those are uncommon.
+Speak with your veterinarian if you believe your dog has a grain allergy.
+Your veterinarian will perform a thorough physical examination and assess if a grain-free dog food diet is appropriate.
+A food trial with a grain-free dog food may be necessary to determine whether the food is beneficial for your pet.

-What is the latest news linking grain-free pet food diets to heart disease in dogs?
+What is the latest news linking grain-free dog food diets to heart disease in dogs?

-The studies are in the early stages and nothing has been confirmed with a link between BEG diets, low taurine levels, and DCM in pets.
-Other factors with BEG diets, such as deficiencies in other nutrients, or even a toxicity may also be contributing factors to the diagnosis of DCM.
+In the end, these studies are in the early stages, and nothing has been confirmed with a link between BEG diets, low taurine levels, and DCM in pets.
+Other factors with BEG diets, such as deficiencies in other nutrients, or even toxicity, may also be contributing factors to the diagnosis of DCM.
 The condition with nutrition and links to DCM are complex, and we are in the rudimentary stages of confirmed answers.

 As a small animal veterinarian, I encourage my pet parents to follow AAFCO approved diets, ensuring the diets they feed their pets are balanced and safe.
-I do recommend a grain-free pet food diet for pets with allergies.
-Pets should be thoroughly examined and assessed by a board certified veterinarian or veterinary nutritionist and prescribed a grain-free diet when deemed medically necessary.
+I will occasionally recommend a grain-free dog food diet for dogs with allergies.
+Dogs should be thoroughly examined and assessed by a board-certified veterinarian or veterinary nutritionist and prescribed a grain-free dog diet when deemed medically necessary.

-With the increasing knowledge and awareness of nutrition and its impact on our overall health, it is only natural that we want to feed our pets the healthiest and best foods, too.
-The pet food market is growing rapidly, and higher quality foods are becoming more readily available for our pets.
-It is more convenient and easier than ever to ensure your pet is getting the best nutrition.
+With the increasing knowledge and awareness of nutrition and its impact on our overall health, it is only natural that we want to feed our dogs the healthiest and best foods, too.
+The dog food market is growing rapidly, and higher quality foods are becoming more readily available for our dogs.
+It is more convenient and easier than ever to ensure your dog is getting the best nutrition.

-I love that pet parents are becoming more actively involved in the health and wellness of their pets, and nothing is more important than nutrition.
-Our pets rely on us to make the right choices for them.
-Providing them with high quality, whole natural ingredients is one of the most important choices we can make for them.
+I love that pet parents are becoming more actively involved in the health and wellness of their dogs, and nothing is more important than nutrition.
+Our dogs rely on us to make the right choices for them.
+Providing them with high-quality, whole natural ingredients is one of the most important choices we can make for them.
 That is one of the many reasons I am honored to partner with Side by Side Pet to provide the healthiest, longest life possible for our pets.
-Your pets will thank you for providing them with a nutritious AND delicious diet with many years of unfaltering devotion, love, and health.
+Your dog will thank you for providing them with a nutritious AND delicious diet with many years of unfaltering devotion, love, and health.